 However, both you and your company will be judged by the way you present yourselves; when you cannot be there to introduce yourself in person, your wording will provide a first impression of you.
-Therefore, if you are unable to hire a professional author, it is imperative to know how to write a business letter.
+Therefore, if you are unable to hire a professional author, it is imperative to know how to pen an impressive missive.

 1. Be Clear Throughout

 Possibly one of the most important criteria of a business letter, clarity means lack of ambiguity.
 Your message should, therefore, be as free as possible from the possibility of multiple interpretations.

 In other words: write what you mean and mean what you write.

 Clarity matters in business letters because they can often act as official documents, on which contracts (and possible lawsuits) can be based.
 Leaving space for interpretation could get in the way of you getting paid or receiving proper services, or potentially cause misunderstandings that may hurt your business relationships.

 Before you start writing, ask yourself: "what is the message that I want my reader to retain after reading this letter?"
 Try to express this in one sentence and use that sentence as a compass for the rest of your writing.

 To help with clarity, you can even plan your document with an outline before you begin writing.
 Does the framework fit the stated purpose?
 Does every section of the text provide information that's relevant to the mission?